Learn how word study fits into a broader language and literacy framework.

 Noncredit (35 professional development hours)

-We can deliver this 5-day course in your school district for a group of educators.
-Take the course for noncredit for 35 professional development hours, or earn 3 graduate credits with an assignment and additional fee.
+We can deliver this training virtually or in-person for a group of educators within your district (as COVID-19 social distancing guidelines allow).
+Take the course for noncredit for 35 professional development hours, or for 3 graduate credits.
+If you want to earn credit, you must complete an assignment and pay an extra additional fee.

 Explore More Offerings

-Here are some other professional learning opportunities you may be interested in.
+Here are some additional professional learning opportunities you may be interested in.